Equine Acceptance Therapy

-Reduce social isolation,
+- Reduce feelings of social isolation,

-Build confidence, trust and learn boundaries,
+- Build confidence, trust, and understanding of boundaries,

 Why Horses?